YuriGor/deepdash/docs/index.md

     - `parents` - an array with all parent objects starting from the root level. `parent` object described above is just the last element of this array
     - `obj` - source object
     - `depth` - current value's nesting level
-    - `afterIterate` - this flag will be true if it's a second invokation of the `iteratee`.
+    - `afterIterate` - this flag will be true if it's a second invocation of the `iteratee`.
 See `options.callbackAfterIterate` for details.
 * next three fields are available if `options.checkCircular` was `true`, otherwise they will be `undefined`
     - `isCircular` - true if the current value is a circular reference.
     - `circularParent` - parent object from `parents` array referenced by current value or null if not `isCircular`.